MatthewReid854/reliability/docs/Similar Distributions.rst

 -   results - an array of distributions objects ranked in order of best fit.
 -   most_similar_distribution - a distribution object.
 This is the first item from results.

-In the example below, we create a Normal Distribution object using the reliability.Distributions module.
-We then provide the Normal Distribution as input to simiar_distributions and the output reveals the top 3 most similar distributions.
+In the example below, we create a Weibull Distribution object using the reliability.Distributions module.
+We then provide the Weibull Distribution as input to simiar_distributions and the output reveals the top 3 most similar distributions.
 The optional input of include_location_shifted has been set to False.

 .. code:: python